-Unum EEA Group ("the Group" or "Unum EEA") is an Employee Benefits Insurance Group; the ultimate EEA ("European Economic Area") insurance parent company is Unum European Holding Company Limited (UEHCL), the principal and only EEA insurance entity in the Group being Unum Limited.
+Unum EEA Group ("the Group" or "Unum EEA") is an Employee Benefits Insurance Group; the ultimate EEA ("European Economic Area") insurance parent company is Unum European Holding Company Limited ("UEHCL"), the principal and only EEA regulated insurance company in the Group being Unum Limited ("UL," "the Company" or "Solo entity").
 Unum Group Inc, located in Chattanooga, Tennessee, USA, owns all of the class A ordinary shares in UEHCL and is the ultimate worldwide insurance parent.
 Unum Group Inc. is the leading disability insurer in the US.

-As there are no significant differences between the nature of the Unum EEA Group and Unum Limited ("the Company" or "Solo entity") businesses, and the governance and risk management systems are consistent, we have produced a combined Solvency and Financial Condition Report ("SFCR") covering both the Group and the Solo entity.
-This SFCR has been prepared in accordance with Prudential Regulation Authority ("PRA") requirements and provides key information relating to the performance, system of governance, risk profile, valuation for Solvency and capital profile of the business.
+As there are no significant differences between the nature of the Group and UL businesses, and the governance and risk management systems are consistent, we have produced a combined SFCR covering both the Group and the Solo entity.
+As UL is the only regulated insurance company in the Unum EEA Group, the data relating to underwriting and investment performance (in Sections A2 and A3) are aligned for both the Company and the Group and presented together.

-The Group operates primarily in the UK through Unum Limited which is the UK authorised insurer.
-UEHCL owns 72% of the share capital of Unum Limited (the remaining 28% is owned elsewhere within the wider Group, shown in section A.1).
+The Group operates primarily in the UK through UL which is the UK authorised insurer.
+UEHCL owns 72% of the share capital of UL (the remaining 28% is owned elsewhere within the wider Group, as shown in section A.1.1).